JoshOrndorff/recipes/text/2-appetizers/1-hello-substrate.md

 Right before the `hello-substrate` function, we see the line `#[weight = 10_000]`.
 This line attaches a default weight to the call.
 Ultimately weights affect the fees a user will have to pay to call the function.
 Weights are a very interesting aspect of developing with Substrate, but they too shall be covered later in the section on [Weights](../3-entrees/weights.md).
-For now, and for may of the recipes pallets, we will simply use the default weight as we have done here.
+For now, and for many of the recipes pallets, we will simply use the default weight as we have done here.

 ## Inside a Dispatchable Call